PTC Therapeutics Target of Unusually Large Options Trading (PTCT)

-PTC Therapeutics, Inc. (NASDAQ:PTCT) was the target of some unusual options trading activity on Monday.
-Stock traders purchased 1,389 call options on the company.
-This is an increase of 1,777% compared to the average volume of 74 call options.
+PTC Therapeutics, Inc. (NASDAQ:PTCT) was the target of some unusual options trading on Monday.
+Stock traders purchased 1,134 put options on the stock.
+This is an increase of approximately 704% compared to the typical volume of 141 put options.

+PTCT has been the subject of several recent research reports.
+Credit Suisse Group initiated coverage on PTC Therapeutics in a report on Thursday, July 19th.
+They set an “outperform” rating and a $49.00 price target for the company.
+Citigroup reissued a “buy” rating and set a $50.00 price target (up previously from $35.00) on shares of PTC Therapeutics in a report on Tuesday, July 24th.
+Bank of America boosted their price target on PTC Therapeutics from $27.00 to $31.00 and gave the company an “underperform” rating in a report on Tuesday, July 31st.
+Barclays upped their price objective on PTC Therapeutics from $40.00 to $43.00 and gave the stock an “equal weight” rating in a research note on Wednesday, August 8th.
+Finally, ValuEngine raised PTC Therapeutics from a “buy” rating to a “strong-buy” rating in a research note on Friday, August 10th.
+One analyst has rated the stock with a sell rating, three have assigned a hold rating and six have assigned a buy rating to the company’s stock.
+The stock has an average rating of “Buy” and an average target price of $46.25.

+Several hedge funds and other institutional investors have recently added to or reduced their stakes in PTCT.
+Wells Fargo & Company MN boosted its stake in shares of PTC Therapeutics by 4.2% in the first quarter.
+Wells Fargo & Company MN now owns 79,356 shares of the biopharmaceutical company’s stock worth $2,148,000 after acquiring an additional 3,199 shares during the period.
+California Public Employees Retirement System boosted its stake in shares of PTC Therapeutics by 101.6% in the first quarter.
+California Public Employees Retirement System now owns 39,309 shares of the biopharmaceutical company’s stock worth $1,064,000 after acquiring an additional 19,809 shares during the period.
+Principal Financial Group Inc. boosted its stake in PTC Therapeutics by 15.1% during the first quarter.
+Principal Financial Group Inc. now owns 28,171 shares of the biopharmaceutical company’s stock valued at $762,000 after buying an additional 3,704 shares during the last quarter.
+Xact Kapitalforvaltning AB bought a new position in PTC Therapeutics during the second quarter valued at approximately $216,000.
+Finally, Fox Run Management L.L.C. bought a new position in PTC Therapeutics during the second quarter valued at approximately $405,000.
+85.72% of the stock is owned by hedge funds and other institutional investors.

-PTC Therapeutics (NASDAQ:PTCT) last announced its earnings results on Monday, November 5th.
-The biopharmaceutical company reported ($1.06) earnings per share for the quarter, missing the consensus estimate of ($0.40) by ($0.66).
+PTC Therapeutics (NASDAQ:PTCT) last released its quarterly earnings data on Monday, November 5th.
+The biopharmaceutical company reported ($1.06) earnings per share for the quarter, missing analysts’ consensus estimates of ($0.40) by ($0.66).
+The business had revenue of $53.59 million during the quarter, compared to the consensus estimate of $70.56 million.
 PTC Therapeutics had a negative return on equity of 27.41% and a negative net margin of 25.03%.
-The business had revenue of $53.59 million for the quarter, compared to analysts’ expectations of $70.56 million.
-During the same period in the previous year, the company earned ($0.82) earnings per share.
-PTC Therapeutics’s quarterly revenue was up 28.0% on a year-over-year basis.
-On average, research analysts forecast that PTC Therapeutics will post -1.11 earnings per share for the current fiscal year.
+The business’s revenue was up 28.0% on a year-over-year basis.
+During the same period last year, the company earned ($0.82) EPS.
+Equities research analysts predict that PTC Therapeutics will post -1.11 earnings per share for the current fiscal year.

-A number of equities research analysts have recently issued reports on PTCT shares.
-Credit Suisse Group set a $55.00 price target on shares of PTC Therapeutics and gave the company a “buy” rating in a research note on Monday.
-William Blair reissued a “buy” rating on shares of PTC Therapeutics in a research note on Wednesday, October 3rd.
-Citigroup reaffirmed a “buy” rating and set a $50.00 target price (up from $35.00) on shares of PTC Therapeutics in a research note on Tuesday, July 24th.
-Barclays upped their target price on shares of PTC Therapeutics from $40.00 to $43.00 and gave the stock an “equal weight” rating in a research note on Wednesday, August 8th.
-Finally, Bank of America raised shares of PTC Therapeutics from an “underperform” rating to a “neutral” rating in a research note on Wednesday, October 3rd.
-One investment analyst has rated the stock with a sell rating, three have assigned a hold rating, five have given a buy rating and one has issued a strong buy rating to the stock.
-PTC Therapeutics has an average rating of “Buy” and a consensus price target of $42.25.

-A number of hedge funds and other institutional investors have recently bought and sold shares of the business.
-BlackRock Inc. grew its holdings in PTC Therapeutics by 5.2% during the 2nd quarter.
-BlackRock Inc. now owns 3,452,161 shares of the biopharmaceutical company’s stock worth $116,441,000 after acquiring an additional 170,451 shares in the last quarter.
-FMR LLC grew its holdings in PTC Therapeutics by 16.8% during the 2nd quarter.
-FMR LLC now owns 1,303,254 shares of the biopharmaceutical company’s stock worth $43,959,000 after acquiring an additional 187,900 shares in the last quarter.
-Northern Trust Corp grew its holdings in PTC Therapeutics by 10.8% during the 2nd quarter.
-Northern Trust Corp now owns 736,892 shares of the biopharmaceutical company’s stock worth $24,855,000 after acquiring an additional 71,756 shares in the last quarter.
-Frontier Capital Management Co.
-LLC grew its holdings in PTC Therapeutics by 795.5% during the 3rd quarter.
-Frontier Capital Management Co.
-LLC now owns 504,017 shares of the biopharmaceutical company’s stock worth $23,689,000 after acquiring an additional 447,735 shares in the last quarter.
-Finally, PointState Capital LP acquired a new position in PTC Therapeutics during the 2nd quarter worth approximately $10,929,000.
-Institutional investors own 85.72% of the company’s stock.

-TRADEMARK VIOLATION NOTICE: “PTC Therapeutics Target of Unusually Large Options Trading (PTCT)” was posted by Macon Daily and is the sole property of of Macon Daily.
-If you are accessing this article on another website, it was stolen and reposted in violation of international copyright & trademark legislation.
-The legal version of this article can be accessed at https://macondaily.com/2018/11/06/ptc-therapeutics-target-of-unusually-large-options-trading-ptct.html.
+ILLEGAL ACTIVITY WARNING: “PTC Therapeutics Target of Unusually Large Options Trading (PTCT)” was first posted by Macon Daily and is the sole property of of Macon Daily.
+If you are reading this piece of content on another publication, it was copied illegally and reposted in violation of United States and international copyright & trademark laws.
+The legal version of this piece of content can be read at https://macondaily.com/2018/11/07/ptc-therapeutics-target-of-unusually-large-options-trading-ptct-2.html.

 PTC Therapeutics, Inc, a biopharmaceutical company, focuses on the discovery, development, and commercialization of medicines for the treatment of rare disorders.
 The company offers Translarna (ataluren) for the treatment of nonsense mutation Duchenne muscular dystrophy in ambulatory patients; and Emflaza (deflazacort) for treating Duchenne muscular dystrophy.